nkiraly/ScoutBeam/README.md

 ## ServoControl

-ServoControl is the Ardunio serial listener that takes servo position commands and issues them to the servos.
+ServoControl is the Arduino serial listener that takes pan and tilt commands and controls the pan and tilt servos accordingly.